 White patches on tongue, or a completely white tongue, have several possible causes.
 However they are completely different in nature, so first, take a good look at your tongue and see exactly where the white patch on tongue is, or if you have a completely white tongue.

 If the top surface of your tongue is pretty much completely white, or grey-white, then it is likely to be a coating on tongue that can be removed by brushing.
 This may seem strange if you have not brushed your tongue before.
 But brushing your tongue morning and night after brushing your teeth will remove a whole lot of bacteria build-up from your tongue.
+The white/grey color will gradually fade, but it can take a few days of gentle tongue brushing, so don't scrub too hard!

 If you have white patches on your tongue, you may have some bad breath from time to time.
 The best way to tackle this is with a TheraBreath Starter Kit.
 This will help you to clean your tongue well, and eliminate any bad breath.